1. 3DS Blog

 Table of contents

-By keeping or chucking away rather than recycling old phones, precious minerals such as gold, copper and cobalt aren’t being reused.
-When you consider that 5.3 billion smartphones have become defunct in the last year, this is a big problem.
-Indeed, by 2030, electronic waste is expected to grow to 74 million metric tons a year.
-By 2030, an expected 82 billion kg of e-waste is expected to be generated.
-And according to the World Health Organization, electronic and electrical waste (e-waste) is the fastest-growing domestic waste stream in the world.
+By keeping or chucking old phones rather than recycling them through sustainable practices like urban mining, precious minerals such as gold, copper and cobalt aren’t being reused.
+Given that an estimated 5 billion smartphones have become defunct in the last year, this is a big problem.
+In fact, electronic waste is expected to reach 82 million metric tons per year by 2030.
+According to the World Health Organization, electronic and electrical waste (e-waste) is the fastest-growing domestic waste stream worldwide.
 Policy makers hope to reverse this trend by encouraging the proper recycling of e-waste – and all other waste as well – by moving to a circular economy.
 Because it’s not just e-waste that is rapidly increasing.

 << DISCOVER CIRCULARITY IN ACTION >>

-By encouraging companies to rethink how their products are made, consumed and recycled with circularity in mind, we can extend and renew the lifecycle of materials and seek to reverse climate change while preventing the further loss of biodiversity.
+By encouraging a company to rethink how their products are made, consumed and disposed of with circularity in mind, we can extend and renew the lifecycle of materials and seek to minimize the effects of climate change while preventing the further loss of biodiversity.

-What is the main goal of a circular economy?
+What is the main definition of a circular economy?

 A circular economy offers an alternative to the linear take-make-dispose model most businesses depend on today.
 It’s a familiar process: a manufacturer takes resources to make a product, and the consumer disposes of the product after they’ve used it.
-Originally developed to produce goods on a mass scale, the linear economy relies on the use of finite resources and results in all products being discarded once they reach the end of their lifespan.
+Originally developed to produce goods on a mass scale, the linear economy relies on finite resources and results in all products being discarded once they reach the end of their lifespans.
 This includes single-use plastics, electrical goods, vehicles, household products, glass, metals and fibers.
-The majority of this waste is nonbiodegradable and inorganic – and it’s growing fast.
+Most of this waste is nonbiodegradable and inorganic – and it’s growing fast.

 Circularity can help ecosystems and economies flourish side by side in the generative economy.
 According to a 2023 report by the Ellen MacArthur Foundation, adopting circular economy principles could generate $4.5 trillion in economic benefits by 2030.